bukibarak/obs-blueprint/doc/full_install.md

 6. Inside Git Bash, type `./install.sh` and press enter. **THIS WILL TAKE LIKE FOREVER, DO NOT PANIK** (with CUDA and both Debug and Release libraries it can take more than 2 hours)
 > [!IMPORTANT]
 > If you try to build OpenCV with GPU (CUDA), make sure to verify that OpenCV CUDA modules will be built on the OpenCV General configuration (see image below).
-If not (the CUDA modules are listed as *Unavailable*), abort the operation with Ctrl+C and make sure that both Git Bash and CMake can find nvcc.
-Sometimes, adding a new environment variable (not in the PATH) named `CUDA_PATH` with the path of cuda as a value `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.6` can solve this problem.
+If not (the CUDA modules are listed as *Unavailable*), abort the operation with Ctrl+C and make sure that both Git Bash and CMake can find nvcc.<br/>Sometimes, adding a new environment variable (not in the PATH) named `CUDA_PATH` with the path of cuda as a value `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.6` can solve this problem.
 You may need to add other environment variables, such as `CUDNN_INCLUDE_DIR` and `CUDNN_LIBRARY`.
 [Detailled tutorial](https://medium.com/@batuhanhangun/opencv454-gpu-support-cpp-bef2cc145090)

 ![opencv-build-config](./images/opencv-config.png)